TempChat is now closed

 Automatic self-destruction

-When a room expires, every key, message, and metadata entry is permanently purged from our servers.
-There is no backup, no archive, no recovery.
+When a room expired, every key, message, and metadata entry was permanently purged from our servers.
+There was no backup, no archive, no recovery.

 The cryptographic architecture